Discovering Mythology (Challenge Kit)

 4. Capture The Erymanthian (ERI-MAN-THE-UN) Boar

 1. A huge boar.
-Herakles drove it into deep snow to stop if from running too fast then he captured it.
+Herakles drove it into deep snow to stop it from running too fast, then he captured it.

 5. Clean the Augean (AUGE-AN) Stables In A Single Day

 1. The Augean stables contained thousands of cows and hadn’t been cleaned in a century.
-Herakles re-routed two streams so they ran through the stables and cleaned it out.
+Herakles rerouted two streams so they ran through the stables and cleaned them out.

 6. Slay THe Stymphalian (STIM-FA-LE-UN) Birds